 Indicate the base transfer rate of wireless adapters on the wireless LAN.
 The AP will adjust the base transfer rate depending on the base rate of the connected device.
 If there are obstacles or interference, the AP will step down the rate.
-This option is enabled in Mixed 802.11g and 802.11b mode (for 2.4 GHz) and 802.11a only mode (for 5 GHz).
-The choices available are Best (Up to 54), 54, 48, 36, 24, 18, 12, 9, 6 for 5 GHz and Best (Up to 54), 54, 48, 36, 24, 18, 12, 9, 6, 11, 5.5, 2 or 1 for 2.4 GHz.
+This option is enabled in Mixed 802.11g and 802.11b mode.
+The choices available are Best (Up to 54), 54, 48, 36, 24, 18, 12, 9, 6, 11, 5.5, 2 or 1.

-^{}Maximum wireless signal rate derived from IEEE Standard 802.11 specifications.
+^{}Maximum wireless signal rate derived from IEEE Standard 802.11n and 802.11g specifications.
 Actual data throughput may vary.
 Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead can lower actual data throughout rate.